ARS-coding/OOP-TMDB-movie-website/readme.md

 ## Movies List Page

-### Styling
+### DONE Styling

 - DONE Using CSS and Bootstrap, display the page as a grid with 3 columns (3 movies in the same row)
 - DONE Make it responsive where it displays 2 columns for tablets and 1 column for phones
 - Style the rest of the page however you like.
-- Add the rating and genres to the movies in the home page and a description when you hover over one of them (https://api.themoviedb.org/3/movie/550?api_key=ecfdd3d5230c96c392fc9421937894a9, genres, overview)
+- DONE Add the rating and genres to the movies in the home page and a description when you hover over one of them (https://api.themoviedb.org/3/movie/550?api_key=ecfdd3d5230c96c392fc9421937894a9, genres, overview)

-## DUE 29th of MAY Single Movie Page
+## STYLE IT Single Movie Page
 We build part of the single movie page for you, but the information isn't totally complete, a few more features are needed: